-Glimpse history through old images of Sidcup, on the outskirts of London, England.
+Glimpse history through old images of Sidcup, Greater London, England.

 Sidcup is in the historic County of Kent, but today forms part of the London Borough of Bexley.
 Called Cetecopp in 1254, its original name meant ‘fold in a hill’.